Parshuram Kund: Where Sage Parshuram Achieved Salvation by Taking a Dip

 An annual fair called Parshuram Kund Mela is celebrated near the pilgrimage site every year in the beginning of January.
 It is attended by hundreds and thousands of devotees from across the country.
 One can reach the place by road and the scenery around is a feast for the eyes.
 Mother Nature is in her abundance here.
 The nearest airport to Parshuram Kund is Mohanbari Airport in Dibrugarh while the nearest railway station is at Rupai Siding (my home town) in Tinsukia district, both in Assam.
 If you visit during Makar Sankranti or anytime between November to February, do not forget to carry winter-wear.
 A heavy cold wind blows during Makar Sankranti every year.
 Jai Shree Parshuram!

-Images clicked by Manobi Sinha and Bhaskar Sinha.
+Images clicked by my sister Manobi Sinha and brother-in-law Bhaskar Sinha.